nathanheffley/nova-algolia/README.md

 <img alt="image" src="https://raw.githubusercontent.com/NathanHeffley/nova-algolia/master/algolia-page.png">

-Note: certain features on the main tool page currently only work if you use the default index name for your models.
-If you are setting a custom `searchableAs` value you will not be able to use the custom page.
-You can still use the Resource Tool.
+Note: certain features only work if you use the default index name for your models.
+If you are setting a custom `searchableAs` value some features related to indexing may not work.

 ## Installation